Canito (footballer, born 1956): International career

 Canito earned his sole cap for Spain on 21 December 1978, playing the last 20 minutes of the 1–0 friendly defeat to Italy in Rome.

 Death

 After retiring, Canito fell into a severe drug addiction.
-Even though he was aided psychologically and economically by Barcelona and Espanyol's Veterans Associations, he could not recover, and was found dead in his sister's home in La Pobla de Montornès, Province of Tarragona, on 25 November 2000; he was only 44 years old.
+Even though he was aided psychologically and economically by Barcelona and Espanyol's Veterans Associations, he could not recover, and was found dead in his sister's home in La Pobla de Montornès, Province of Tarragona, on 25 November 2000; he was 44 years old.